Neil ‘Razor’ Ruddock is one of football’s largest characters.

 He transferred to Tottenham Hotspur in April 1986 for £50,000.00 making his debut in a 1-0 victory against Charlton.

 After 9 league appearances and 1 goal for Spurs, he transferred back to Millwall in 1988 for £300,000.00.

 1989 took Razor to Southampton for 3 years where he played 107 games and produced 9 goals.

 Neil Ruddock moved back to Spurs in May 1992 when Terry Venables signed him for a fee of £750, 000.
-After only a year, Graeme Souness signed the hard man to Liverpool in the summer of 1993 for £2.5 million to add steel to the defence.
+After one year, Graeme Souness signed the hard man to Liverpool in the summer of 1993 for £2.5 million.

 He made his Liverpool debut against Sheffield Wednesday at Anfield and set up one of the goals in a 2-0 win for Nigel Clough, and followed that up in his third game by scoring his first goal against Swindon Town.

 His best moment from the 1993-94 season was scoring an equaliser in the 3-3 draw with Manchester United at Anfield, with a thumping header past Peter Schmeichel.

 In fact, he did not know he’d scored.
 After the game, it transpired Ruddock was suffering from concussion and only realised afterwards what that goal had meant.

 Neil had his longest run at Liverpool where he made 115 appearances and scored 11 goals between 1993 and 1998.